ares201005/ares201005.github.io/_pages/openings.md

 ## Open positions

-**Postdoc opening**: I have an opening for a postdoc position in my team within the theoretical division at the Los Alamos National Laboratory (LANL).
+**Postdoc opening**: I have an <a href="https://lanl.jobs/Search/JobDetails/cavity-quantum-materials-postdoc-research-associate/9e1cc362-2fe0-4550-be48-516ad5a8efda">opening for a postdoc position</a> in my team within the theoretical division at the Los Alamos National Laboratory (LANL).

 The candidates will be expected to work in the field of cavity quantum materials, an intersection between cavity quantum electrodynamics and quantum materials.
 The successful candidate will contribute to developing and applying quantum many-body methods to investigate the electronic, optical, and dynamical properties of quantum materials in various cavities.